FunmiLS/Javascript-Game/README.md

 # Javascript-Game

 The following code creates a simple rock-paper-scissors game.
+The game functionality relies on event listeners and random number generators.

 ## Files
 - app.js (rock paper scissors game developed using JavaScript)